Teddarific/SnakeJS/README.md

 #### Example

 There's an example page included.
+It is currently hosted [here](http://teddyni.com/SnakeJS/example.html).

-To run it locally, in the top level directory, simply start a web server, and navigate to the file hosted on your localhost.
+Alternatively, to run it locally, in the top level directory, simply start a web server, and navigate to the file hosted on your localhost.
 For example,

 ```python -m SimpleHTTPServer 9000```